 Newzino is an experiment in pushing the opposite direction.

 The goal is not to tell you what to think.
-It's to give you the relevant facts, context, and mechanisms so you can decide for yourself what matters and what doesn't.
+It's to give you the facts, context, mechanisms, and eventually a healthier arena for perspectives, so you can decide for yourself what matters and what doesn't.